dhermes/bezier/DEVELOPMENT.rst

   This will only be relevant when installing from source, but a new version of Python will also mean the existing wheels on PyPI won't support that new version.
+- ``BEZIER_EXTRA_DLL``: Used to add (optional) extra directory to DLL search path on Windows.
+This is intended to be used in tests primarily, but may also be required when building from source.

 and for running tests and interacting with Continuous Integration
 services: